Published On 13 Jul, 2021

 Tooth decay usually takes years to reach the point of tooth loss.
 If it’s not treated in time, it starts with serious dental pain followed by an infection and finally leading to tooth loss.
 However, there may come a point where the decay and bacteria cause so much damage to the inner portion of the tooth that the only solution is tooth removal.

 A simple way to prevent tooth decay and cavities are to undergo regular dental exams and go for teeth-cleaning every six months.
 This helps the prevention of cavities and allows your dentist to detect possible dental issues in the very early stage before it becomes untreatable.

 There are times when a tooth may ‘erupt’ through your gums, and it might not have enough space to grow properly inside the mouth.
 This prevents it from moving into position, resulting in the growth of irregular, misaligned teeth.

-In the case of overcrowding in the mouth, your oral surgeon will first assess your gums and teeth to come up with possible solutions.
+In the case of overcrowding in the mouth, your oral surgeon in Dubai will first assess your gums and teeth to come up with possible solutions.
 They are likely to suggest tooth extraction of that particular tooth that erupted through the gums.
 This is essential in order to give a chance to the remaining teeth to align correctly in the mouth.